alexfurmenkov/patterns/creational/factories/Factories.md

 ## Factory method pattern
+In general, Factory method is an improved simple factory.
+You can start from a simple factory and evolve into a factory method.
 In this case, a factory class is responsible for producing object of one type only.
 _One factory is specialized in creating only one kind of object.
 The pattern separates the classes into products and classes that create these products._
 The creator class usually has a public method like `create_product()` that creates an object of a particular type.